fskong/fskong.github.io/_pages/about.md

 ---

-I am currently a postdoctoral researcher at the School of Software, Beihang University, supervised by Prof. Chunming Hu and Prof. Richong Zhang.
+I am currently a postdoctoral researcher at Beihang University, supervised by Prof. Chunming Hu and Prof. Richong Zhang.
 Before that, I obtained my Ph.D. degree from Beihang University in June 2025.
 My research interests focus on Knowledge Graph Link Prediction and Text Data Augmentation.

 Publications
 ======